concourse/rfcs/07-spinnaker-pipeline-resource/proposal.md

 - `skip_ssl_verification`: **TODO** make sure it is possible.
 - `client_x509_cert`: Client [certificate](https://www.spinnaker.io/setup/security/authentication/x509/) to authenticate with Spinnaker.
 - `client_x509_key`: Client [key](https://www.spinnaker.io/setup/security/authentication/x509/) to authenticate with Spinnaker.
-- `check_statuses`: *Optional* Array of Spinnaker pipeline execution statuses used to filter new versions during `check` stage.
+- `statuses`: *Optional* Array of Spinnaker pipeline execution statuses.
 Currently supported statuses by Spinnaker: [NOT_STARTED, RUNNING, PAUSED, SUSPENDED, SUCCEEDED, FAILED_CONTINUE, TERMINAL, CANCELED, REDIRECT, STOPPED, SKIPPED, BUFFERED] - [Reference](https://github.com/spinnaker/gate/blob/1cb00104f925e484d7a7a333bf07bd149adb0464/gate-web/src/main/groovy/com/netflix/spinnaker/gate/controllers/ExecutionsController.java#L82).
-If not specified, each pipeline execution will yield a new version regardless.
+   - `check` behavior: if specified, the status will be used to filter the pipeline execution statuses when detecting new versions.
+   - `put` behavior: if specified, the put step will block until the specified status(es) is reached.
+- `statuses_timeout`: *Optional* The amount of time after which the put step will timeout waiting for the `statuses`.
+Default value will be `30m`.

 ## Behaviour

 ### `check`